itonyluke/dice/README.md

-### this program calculates the probabilities for each sum from 2 to 12 by rolling two six-sided dice
+### this program calculates the probabilities for each sum while rolling different amount of dice with different amount of sides

 #### install:
 `git clone https://github.com/itonyluke/dice dice`